Text Link

 • Transfeminine youth may engage in disordered eating to lose weight and achieve an “ideal” feminine body.

-Gender dysphoria refers to the mental anxiety and distress that results when a trans or non-binary person experiences an incongruence between their assigned sex at birth and their affirmed gender identity.
+Gender dysphoria may be another factor contributing to the high rate of eating disorders in trans youth.
+The condition refers to the mental anxiety and distress that results when a trans or non-binary person experiences an incongruence between their assigned sex at birth and their affirmed gender identity.

 Barriers to care for trans youth

-Transgender youth experience barriers to care for high-quality and inclusive eating disorder treatment as well as gender-affirming care that can be incredibly healing for them.
+Unfortunately, transgender youth generally experience barriers to care for high-quality and inclusive eating disorder treatment as well as gender-affirming care.

 • An absence of inclusive and gender-informed care within the medical and mental health community